Skip to content

 • by

-Following the ending of The New 52 era, DC relaunched its entire line in 2016 under the Rebirth banner.
+Following the ending of The New 52 era, DC Comics relaunched its entire line in 2016 under the Rebirth banner.
 For this occasion, the company restored the timeline to a form much closer to what it was before the famous Flashpoint storyline while still maintaining several elements of the New 52.

 Here is the official synopsis: Superman.
 Batman.
 Wonder Woman.
 The Flash.
 Cyborg.
 Green Lantern.
 They’re more than just a team of superheroes.
 They’re the Justice League…and they’re about to enter a whole new era!
 The Superman these incredible heroes once knew is dead, leaving an older, wiser Man of Steel from a vanished universe to take up the fight against evil.
 Hal Jordan, the greatest of the Green Lanterns, has taken to the stars, entrusting his place in the League to his powerful but untested young protégés, Jessica Cruz and Simon Baz.
 Now the Justice League must get used to these new faces and learn to work as a team once more.
 But they’d better do it fast.
 They’re about to confront the biggest threats they’ve ever faced, from godlike machines capable of converting all life on Earth into a weapon, to a humble hacker who’s ready to hit them where it hurts most…

-Before The Justice League Rebirth
+What to Read Before The Justice League Rebirth Comics?

 Read More »Justice League Rebirth Reading Order (with Justice League of America, Justice League Odyssey and Justice League Dark)